uwe-app/website/site/docs/content/feeds.md

 includes = ["/", "/posts/**/*.html"]
 ```

-Now when you compile your project the feeds will automatically be generated using the pages in the `posts` folder generating the feeds for each support type:
+Now when you compile your project the feeds will automatically be generated using the pages in the `posts` folder generating the feeds for each type of feed.

 * JSON `posts/feed.json`
 * RSS `posts/rss.xml`